Reviewing Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI)

 |2.20

-Vontier currently has a consensus target price of $40.25, indicating a potential upside of 19.05%.
-Badger Meter has a consensus target price of $67.25, indicating a potential downside of 32.80%.
-Given Vontier’s stronger consensus rating and higher possible upside, equities analysts plainly believe Vontier is more favorable than Badger Meter.
+Vontier currently has a consensus price target of $40.25, indicating a potential upside of 23.77%.
+Badger Meter has a consensus price target of $67.25, indicating a potential downside of 28.07%.
+Given Vontier’s stronger consensus rating and higher probable upside, analysts clearly believe Vontier is more favorable than Badger Meter.

-This table compares Vontier and Badger Meter’s revenue, earnings per share (EPS) and valuation.
+This table compares Vontier and Badger Meter’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue